twhite96/made-mistakes-gatsby/src/posts/procreate-paintings/david-g-portrait.md

 Portrait of David G. inspired by a [photograph on Sktchy](https://sktchy.com/CIyk0D).
 Digitally painted with Procreate on an iPad Air 2.

-I could have easily spent another 5 hours meticulously rendering beard whiskers and cleaning up some sloppy color transitions.
-But at some point you just have to put your kid to bed to rest and grow.
+I could have spent another 5 hours meticulously rendering beard whiskers and cleaning up some sloppy color transitions.
+But at some point you have to put your kid to bed to rest and grow.

-{% figure caption:"Time lapse video recorded within Procreate, completed in approximately 5 hours." %}
+Time lapse video recorded within Procreate, completed in approximately 5 hours.

 `youtube: https://www.youtube.com/watch?v=oekapLJEWfs`
-{% endfigure %}

 **Tools used:**